astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 #### Support for Multiple Schedulers

-Airflow 2.0 is around the corner and will allow users to provision multiple Airflow Schedulers for high-availability and scale.
+Airflow 2.0 is around the corner and will allow users to provision multiple Airflow Schedulers for ultimate high-availability and scale.
 While Airflow 2.0 is not generally available just yet, Astronomer v0.22 pre-emptively supports the ability to provision up to 4 Schedulers via the Astronomer UI for Airflow Deployments running Airflow 2.0+.

-Once Airflow 2.0 is released, you'll be able to leverage this feature as an Astronomer Cloud user as soon as you upgrade.
-To read more Airflow 2.0, check out our blog post, ["Introducing Airflow 2.0"](https://www.astronomer.io/blog/introducing-airflow-2-0/).
+Once Airflow 2.0 is released, you'll be able to leverage this feature as an Astronomer Cloud user as soon as you upgrade Airflow versions.
+To read more on Airflow 2.0, check out our blog post, ["Introducing Airflow 2.0"](https://www.astronomer.io/blog/introducing-airflow-2-0/).

 #### Bug Fixes & Improvements